Parental Drug and Alcohol Misuse

 • poor school attendance and poor attainment when in school;

-• risks to physical and mental health (including by substance ingestion).
+• risks to physical and mental health (including substance ingestion).

-Drawing on research, the NSPCC has identified a number of factors which reduce the impact of parental substance misuse on children:
+• Promote safeguarding - The NSPCC has identified several factors which reduce the impact of parental substance misuse on children:

 • the child being able to ask for help;